Copaxone® (glatiramer acetate) 20mg and 40mg

 Copaxone is contraindicated in people with known hypersensitivity to glatiramer acetate or mannitol.

-Copaxone is self-injected every day under the skin (subcutaneously).
+Copaxone 20mg is self-injected every day under the skin (subcutaneously) or 40mg three times-a-week.
 Copaxone is available in pre-filled syringes and pre-filled auto-injectors.
-The recommended dose of Copaxone is 20 mg per day.
+The recommended dose of Copaxone is 20 mg per day or 40mg three times-a-week.

 Copaxone is a mixture of peptides (or small proteins) that resemble a protein in myelin.
 Copaxone is thought to work by modifying the immune processes that are believed to cause MS.